How to Price Your Online Course: A Beginner’s Guide

 If you want to bring on JV partners, a percentage-based cut of a higher priced course is a more attractive proposition.
 And you can afford to pay more to advertise your course, if you want to bring in additional students who aren’t on your mailing list.

-Next, with the psychology of pricing out of the way, let’s walk through the steps to choose the right price for your online course.
+With the psychology of online course pricing out of the way, let’s walk through the steps to choose the right price for your course.

 Pricing Your Online Course: 2 Simple Steps to Financial Success